Wasa people

 The Wasa (or Wassa) is an Akan ethnic group predominantly inhabiting the Western Region of Ghana.
 Organized under the historic Wassa Traditional Area, they are renowned for their rich cultural heritage, gold resources, and agricultural contributions to Ghana’s economy.

 Geography and administrative districts

-The Wassa traditional area spans approximately 9,638 square kilometers, making it one of the largest tribal territories in Ghana.
+The Wassa traditional area spans approximately 9,638 square kilometers, making it one of the largest ethnic territories in Ghana.
 It is comparable in size to the Central Region (9,826 km²) and constitutes a significant portion of the Western Region, which now covers 14,293 km² after administrative reorganization.

 Administratively, the Wassa territory is divided into seven municipal and district assemblies: